SixPivot/AzureDevopsDeploymentDashboard/extension/DEV_GUIDE.md

 ## Before committing code

 Before committing your code.
-Run `npm run prettier-check` to validate the code with prettier.
-Either fix issues (error or warnings) manually or run `npm run prettier-write` to let prettier do the job for you.
+Run `npm run prettier:check` to validate the code with prettier.
+Either fix issues (error or warnings) manually or run `npm run prettier:write` to let prettier do the job for you.
 Please note that this could update files your didn't touch.

 The pre-commit hook will prevent you from commiting code if prettier encounters errors code.